nidhipalak/Malaria/proposal.md

 climatic impact on mosquito species and by extension malaria.
 With the core understanding that understanding malaria also involves understanding Anopheles mosquito species which are vectors of the disease.
+Our motivation also stems from the fact that some of us (group members) have experienced the incidence of malaria on a first hand basis and have observed how it seems to have become a normal in various other parts of the world.
+We hope to contribute our knowledge quota by shedding more light on this.
 We found a great dataset that catalogs malaria incidence, mosquito prevalence, mosquito species, among other variables. *We hope to update the information that the class (and public) has about malaria and its vectors, and call attention rising risk of the evolution of resistant Anopheles mosquito species* We found mosquito species and its causal relationship to malaria, demographics, and other species to be interesting as well\!

 **The intended final products**